€17.90

 Tsigelo Rouvalis is made entirely from the Tsigelo variety, a distinguished clone of the native Mavrodaphne grape.
 The vineyards sit at an altitude of 650 meters, which explains the wine’s remarkable freshness.
 The grapes are hand-harvested and vinified with minimal intervention, using only natural gravity flow.
 The wine matures for a few months in handcrafted clay amphorae and is bottled completely unfiltered.

-On top of everything else, Rouvali’s Tsigelo keeps earning accolades in competitions both in Greece—most recently at GGW 2025—and abroad.
+On top of everything else, Rouvali’s Tsigelo keeps earning accolades in competitions both in Greece—most recently at GGW 2025—and abroad (Silver Medal in Decanter).
 So, what are you waiting for?
 Add it to your cart!

 Tastes Like